Meta Salary Negotiation: How To Negotiate A Meta Job Offer

 Meta is a tech leader known for using data to make decisions.
 That’s why you must conduct compensation research to understand the role’s pay range, the strength of your offer, and how much you should ask for.
 Remember, all roles and levels have different pay (i.e., a Facebook director salary will differ from a Facebook staff software engineer salary or Meta engineering manager salary) so you will need to look at the specific role and where it’s located, whether that be in-person or remote.

-There are many resources available to help you determine an appropriate salary, such as Payscale or Salary.com, but be sure to use multiple resources and don’t rely on just one as the authoritative resource for what the role should pay.
+There are many resources available to help you determine an appropriate salary, such as Glassdoor or Salary.com, but be sure to use multiple resources and don’t rely on just one as the authoritative resource for what the role should pay.
 Be aware that these pay ranges are publicly reported by current/past employees so the pay may differ from what they may offer new employees (i.e., the current employees’ total compensation is higher because the META stock price increased over the past few years and their equity is more valuable), and it might be inaccurate if the employee didn’t correctly upload all compensation components.
-You can download our Total Compensation Research Comparison Tool to help you with your Meta compensation research.

-As a new hire, you’ll usually want to push for at least the mid- to top-end of the Facebook salary total compensation range—regardless of your experience or background.
+As a new hire, you’ll usually want to push for at least the mid to top-end of the Facebook salary total compensation range—regardless of your experience or background.
+You can use our Total Compensation Research Comparison Tool to help you with your Meta compensation research.

-4) Send a counter offer to the Meta recruiter.
+4) Send a counter offer to the Meta recruiter

 Sometimes it only takes one counter offer and the Meta recruiter will respond with an updated offer.
 Usually though, you’ll receive reasons from the recruiter for why the Meta hiring team cannot make any increases on the offer.
 If that happens, it’s best to see their “NO” as an objection that you need to overcome vs. an actual “NO” that you should just accept.